TexBlock/TiC-Wiki/Resource-Packs.md

 * There is a base texture for every toolpart, which will be colored or used to generate the other textures
 * There are additional base textures (currently only contrast) which are used instead of the base texture for some materials
 * Each material can have a custom texture by appending a _materialid suffix to the texture name.
 E.g. "axe_head_flint".
 Material IDs usually match the english name in lowercase.
+* Some materials use block textures during their generation.
+In that case it's enough to provide a texture for the block.
+So if your resource pack has a new netherrack texture, the parts will automatically use it.

 ### GUI Textures:
 * Tinkers generates outline textures to use in some GUIs.